scpowar/Conv2d_LSTM-Conv3D-VideoClassification/Readme.md

    | ------------- | -------------- |
    | 74.00%        | 0.768570       |

-   - need to increase the dropout layer percent as the model is still overfiting on the train data
+   - need to increase the dropout layer percent as the model is still overfitting on the train data
    - Hyper-parameter tuning required

 ### 3D CNN